garysweaver/irie/README.md

-RESTful JSON v2 for Rails 3.x
+restful_json v2 for Rails 3.x
 =====

-RESTful JSON makes creating RESTful services as easy as:
+restful_json makes creating JSON APIs that have REST-like behavior as easy as:

     class FoobarsController < ApplicationController
       acts_as_restful_json